RicardoLera/EmbeddedNet/README.md

 ## TO DO

-Current Main Task: **Finish Testing Transfer Learning**
+Current Main Task: **Understand problem with Conv2D transfer learning convergence.**

 Other Tasks:
- - Fix bug with huge executable files when using Empty Struct.
  - Streamline import/export functions both in C and in Python.
  - Finish commenting all functions.